nezaboodka/reactronic/README.md

 and manually maintain switching from the previous state to a new one.

-### Advanced Options
+### Behavior Options

-There are multiple options to fine tune transactional reactivity.
+There are multiple options to configure behavior of transactional reactivity.

-**Latency** option defines a delay between cache invalidation and invocation of the caching function to renew the cache:
+**Renewal** option defines a delay between cache invalidation and invocation of the caching function to renew the cache:

   - `(ms)` - delay in milliseconds;